-Literally speaking, a Docker packages goods into a big container and loads them onto ship which they unload upon reaching destination.
-The goods which were packaged, will of course remain exactly the same way as it was loaded.
-Speaking in terms of cloud, Docker does exactly that.
+Literally speaking, a Docker packages goods into a big container and loads them onto the ship which they unload upon reaching the destination.
+The goods which were packaged, will, of course, remain exactly the same way as it was loaded.
+Speaking in terms of the cloud, Docker does exactly that.
 Containerization is a powerful way to package and deploy tools.
-Docker, as the name suggests, is a deployment tool that packages your code along with all the dependencies into an application container in such a way that it doesn’t require a full fledged Virtual Machine to run.
+Docker, as the name suggests, is a deployment tool that packages your code along with all the dependencies into a mobile application container in such a way that it doesn’t require a full-fledged Virtual Machine to run.

-This means that if you are running Linux OS on your PC and you package all that application into a container, they will run just as fine on cloud or any standard server.
-Docker made container based virtualization popular and almost every public cloud provider is jumping on the bandwagon, providing their own Container as a Service (CaaS).
+This means that if you are running Linux OS on your PC and you package all that application into a container, they will run just as fine on the cloud or any standard server.
+Docker made container-based virtualization popular and almost every public cloud provider is jumping on the bandwagon, providing their own Container as a Service (CaaS).

 Docker uses shared Kernel which means that they are much more efficient than hypervisors in terms of system resources.
-Containers are lightweight which means that there are several VMs that can each run its own application with its own operating system.
+Containers are lightweight which means that there are several VMs that can each run their own application with their own operating system.
 But there can be thousands of containers in the same server that shares the Kernel’s operating system to execute the work.
-This in turn means you can leave behind the useless 99.9% VM junk, leaving you with a small, neat capsule containing your application.
+This, in turn, means you can leave behind the useless 99.9% VM junk, leaving you with a small, neat capsule containing your application.

-In terms of Deployment, it is always a race about who can deploy often and fast, be fully automatic, accomplish zero-downtime, have the ability to rollback, provide constant reliability across environments, be able to scale effortlessly, and create self-healing systems able to recuperate from failures.
-This means that you can have DevOps Continuous Integration (CI), Continuous Delivery / Deployment (CD) and leverage Docker ecosystem to deliver often and fast, be fully automatic, accomplish zero-downtime, have the ability to rollback software products.
+In terms of Deployment, it is always a race about who can deploy often and fast, be fully automatic, accomplish zero-downtime, have the ability to rollback, provide constant reliability across environments, be able to scale effortlessly and create self-healing systems able to recuperate from failures.
+This means that you can have DevOps Continuous Integration (CI), Continuous Delivery / Deployment (CD), and leverage the Docker ecosystem to deliver often and fast, be fully automatic, accomplish zero-downtime, have the ability to rollback software products.

 Docker Containers are not yet proven when it comes to scalability.
-Meaning, large banks and other enterprises want to explore if the tool can handle massive operations which currently docker hasn’t ventured into.
-Besides that, containers hold a promising future for lowering the cost of computing, reducing labor cost and faster updates.
+Meaning, large banks and other enterprises want to explore if the tool can handle massive operations that currently docker hasn’t ventured into.
+Besides that, containers hold a promising future for lowering the cost of computing, reducing labor costs, and faster updates.